-As on March 31, 2023, the Board had all Statutory Committees i.e., Audit Committee, Nomination & Remuneration Committee, Corporate Social Responsibility Committee, Stakeholders Relationship Committee, Risk Management Committee.
-The other Committees/Group of Directors formed from time to time for specific purposes.
-The full details are available in the Corporate Governance Report.
+As on 31st March, 2024, the Board had all Statutory Committees i.e. Audit Committee, Nomination & Remuneration Committee, Corporate Social Responsibility Committee, Stakeholders Relationship Committee and Risk Management Committee.
+The other Committees/ Group of Directors formed from time to time for specific purposes.
+The details are available in the Corporate Governance Report forming part of this Annual Report.